isotopp/isotopp.github.io/_posts/2020-12-09-embracing-the-stream.md

 It's 2020.
 Act like it.
 One of the major innovations in how we do computers in the last decade has been establishing the beginnings of a certifiable process for building the things we run.

 Or, as [Christoph Petrausch](Christoph Petrausch) puts it in [this tweet](https://twitter.com/hikhvar/status/1336608880013488130): "If your compliance is based on certifying the running end product instead of the process that built it, your organisation will not be able to keep up with the development speed of others."

+## Edit: Some Enterprise

+So after careful Enterprise wide checking, it turns out that in fact nobody at work at this point is adverse to converting from CentOS 7 and CentOS 8 to CentOS Stream.

+- "We are already on a rolling release, kind of, with the security mandated patching strategy and the time limits this imposes."
+- "Where we are on image based workflows in VMs and containers, we do not really care about the base operating system image or the packaging and configuration tooling used by it; outside of the requirements of some security scanning tools."
+- "Each team basically takes a base operating system image, and then replaces the critical components for their workloads with their own images.
+Kernel, language platforms, web servers and the likes get replaced at the team level accoding to their need."
+- "In general, even Stream as a rolling release will be too slow to provide the packages we need for these teams.
+They will still need to modify the base OS images themselves.
+Maybe a few teams exist that can profit from Stream."
+- "We will be checking in on the state of Stream on a quarterly basis.
+We do still have dependencies on RPM and Puppet, but we expect both to go away within three years, anyway."
+- "For containerized workloads the vector is distroless in the guest, and the host OS is not carrying any workload besides the container system anyway."

+So we will see how that goes, in quarterly intervals, and we will be past the point of caring much in three years time.